 Departmental

 Seventh-day Adventists believe that social action is a way to show practical religion in the community.
-Also understand that the Holy Bible teaches that social work is a complement to the transformation of life, an activity that Jesus taught people to develop.
-For this reason, Adventists work through two main fronts: the Adventist Solidarity Action (ASA) and the Adventist Development and Relief Agency (ADRA).
+They also understand that the Holy Bible teaches that social work is a complement to the transformation of life, an activity that Jesus taught people to develop.
+For this reason, Adventists work through two main fronts: Adventist Solidarity Action (ASA) and the Adventist Development and Relief Agency (ADRA).